 32. Patriot Power Greens vs. V8 Juice

-Is Patriot Power Greens better than V8 Juice?
-The Power Greens web page I saw touches on this by proclaiming that the Power Greens supplement has 40 fruits and vegetables while V8 Juice only has 8.
+Are Patriot Power Greens better than V8 Juice?
+The Power Greens web page I saw touches on this by proclaiming the Power Greens supplement has 40 fruits and vegetables while V8 Juice only has 8.
 It goes on to say V8 Juice has as much sodium as “an order of McDonald’s french fries!”